ismarslomic/google-assistant-broadcast/README.md

 ### Using in Home Assistant

-Broadcast the message by using Notification service `ga_broadcast` (from previous step):
+Broadcast the message by calling the Notification service `ga_broadcast` (from previous step):

 ```yaml
 service: notify.ga_broadcast